davepinch/pinchy.cc/content/topics/geography/downtown/downtown.md

 ---
 title: "downtown"
-related:
+see also:
   - city
   - neighborhood
+  - skyscraper
+tags:
   - geography
 ---